How to Manage the Holiday Package Influx

 Paired with a trip to a common area that includes seasonal treats or holiday decorations, the package retrieval process can be seen as a special, personalized experience rather than a chore.

-These experiences are a great way to help community managers foster positive resident relationships without being too labor- or time-intensive.
+These experiences are a great way to help community managers with fostering positive resident relationships and securing holiday packages without being too labor- or time-intensive.

 Make Package Lockers a Priority for 2020

 As the holiday season winds down, community managers should evaluate the success of their package management strategies and make adjustments (budget permitting) for 2020.

 When considering how to optimize package management and prevent package theft, consider the addition of more automated or convenience-driven services like package pick-up from smart lockers or outdoor package drop boxes.
 A study conducted by the NMHC found that 57% of community managers believe that package lockers are the best way to deliver to their residents.
 Parcel Pending smart package lockers are the perfect apartment home security solution to property package pileups.

 Parcel Pending package lockers provide a number of crucial benefits for property managers: